 What if I can’t afford to come on the retreat?

-- Our Supported rate is a subsidised rate available to anyone who cannot afford the Standard rate for the retreat.
+• Our Supported rate is a subsidised rate available to anyone for whom the Standard rate for the retreat is too high.
 This rate is available via the online booking process.

 What if I need to cancel my booking?